-Moves away from the idea of the versatility of "cafeteria-style" delinquency - a term first proposed by Klein (1971) where offence choice is "random", to a recognition that some metaphorical diners are vegetarian, some only eat chicken etc.
+Moves away from the idea of the versatility of "cafeteria-style" delinquency" (Klein, 1971) where offence choice is "random", to a recognition that some metaphorical diners are vegetarian, some only eat chicken etc.

 Thus some burglars will avoid people - burgle commercial premises and empty houses - and will be unlikely to engage in violence but may also handle stolen property.
 Other burglars might well relish the chance of confrontation when burgling houses and will become involved in violence and sexual offending.